icheung487/Final_Project/README.md

 ✓ Description of the tool(s) that will be used to create final dashboard

 ✓ Description of interactive element(s)
 <br>This project utilizes <b>Leaflet Maps</b> to display Covid information of Top 10 Visited Countries.
-End-users have the ability to click on the map and select from the 3 layers information they want to view.  <b>Google API via Nearby Search</b> is also utilized to display Hotel and Covid information of Top 10 Safest Cities in the world.
+End-users have the ability to click on the map and select from the 3 maps and layers they want to view.  <b>Google API via Nearby Search</b> is also utilized to display Hotel and Covid information of Top 10 Safest Cities in the world.
 ![Interactive Map](/Images/Interactive_Map.png)
 Interactive Map Display